 Dogs that have been bred for show can have very defined temperament traits.
 In general, family dog breeds that compete regularly in AKC sanctioned dog shows tend to be alert, gentle, obedient and highly trainable with a low barking level.
 They should have a short, agile coat that is easy to groom.
 The long coat needs to be periodically brushed.
 Pups that are show quality require a minimum of eight hours of sleep per night and a minimum of ten hours on a feed schedule.

 When it comes to choosing a family dog, you will find there are some considerations that must be addressed before your new addition arrives at home.
 First and foremost, consider your lifestyle.
 For people who have a relatively sedentary lifestyle, an active toy dog or a mastiff may not be the best choice.
 An active toy breed needs to be taken for walks.
 This is part of the personality test that is administered when the dog is evaluated for the AKC.
-If you find yourself taking your beagle puppies for daily walks, you are better off selecting a breed that has a high energy level, such as the Alaskan Malamute, rather than a toy breed that are more passive.
+If you find yourself taking your puppies for daily walks, you can consider selecting a breed that has a high energy level, such as the Beagle dogs, rather than a more passive breed like English cocker spaniels.

 For active kids, you may want a mastiff or other strong working breed of dog if you have young children.
 Toy breeds are best suited for kids who are older and who are physically active.
 For example, the energetic Toy Cheerleader is better suited to older kids who aren’t interested in being engaged with other dogs while playing.